 The identification of Mission Hill as the site of Mission Dolores always left archeologists unsatisfied, however.
 In the 1970s, researchers discovered that Mission Dolores was actually located several hundred yards east of Mission Hill, directly beneath present-day State Highway 147.

 The area surrounding the old mission site has been developed as a visitor center and campground.
 The campground offers a view of a grassy area purported to be part of El Camino Real, although it takes a trained eye and possibly a good imagination to see it.
+(Also see our article, "Using Lidar to Map El Camino Real in San Augustine.")
 Unfortunately, the visitor center is not what it could be, and offers little to no insight into either Mission Dolores or El Camino Real.